-We have started June off with a rather disappointing forecast of rain threatening to hamper progre We have starte due to have a latter of a latter a supporting to recast of the the terming operation of the souther of the souther of the souther range.
+We have started June off with a rather disappointing forecast of rain threatening to hamper progress.
+Despite the weather's best efforts, the medieval drain in Trench 4 was removed and in Area 1 work started on defining the foundation walls of the southern range.
 This week is a busy week as we have a team from the Camborne School of Mines come over to do a geophysical survey of Castle Toll as part of a research MSc.
-We also have Maeve, Chice, and Maddy from the University of York who are all studying MSc's in archaeozoology (animal bones) and have come to look at our collection so far.
+We also have Maeve, Chloe, and Maddy from the University of York who are all studying MSc's in archaeozoology (animal bones) and have come to look at our collection so far.

 Overnight rain meant that the clay parts of the site had to be abandoned.
 Work progressed on the sandier walls but for the rest of the volunteers it was a day of washing that medieval drain from Trench 4.
-A late afternoon downpour put an end to the day on site but the rest of the week is looking much bette
+A late afternoon downpour put an end to the day on site but the rest of the week is looking much better!